 They begin with Jamil trying to protect Leona from potential hazards (“You’re the second prince of the Sunset Savanna and a housewarden.
 It only makes sense that I should take point…I’m worried, okay?
 I wouldn’t be able to bear the responsibility if anything happened to you…”) and Leona dismissing him.

-Jamil consistently tries to take on dangerous roles by himself and act as a shield for Leona, and they get into an argument when they are attacked by a phantom that Leona had been trying to lure into a passage but Jamil interferes, getting injured in his attempt to sacrifice himself for Leona.
+Jamil consistently tries to take on dangerous roles by himself and act as a shield for Leona, and they get into an argument when they are attacked by a phantom that Leona had been trying to lure into a passage but Jamil interferes, getting injured in his attempt to protect Leona.

-Jamil is not pleased when Leona observes that he has been “saddled with extra weight” by partnering with Jamil, saying, “He’ll be in for a very rude awakening if he keeps acting like this.
+Jamil is not pleased when Leona observes that he has been “saddled with extra weight” by partnering with Jamil, with Jamil saying that Leona will “be in for a very rude awakening if he keeps acting like this.
 And then he’ll rue the day he ignored my advice.”

 In the next section Jamil realizes that he is burning through his magic reserves and must conserve his energy, but still disapproves of Leona breaking open cages and handling phantoms on his own.